learn-co-curriculum/phase-1-javascript-project-mode/README.md

 ### Project Requirements

-1. Your app m1`aQ1ust be a HTML/CSS/JS frontend that accesses data from a public API.
+1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.